 To take advantage of “artificial advancement,” there must be a clear-cut goal that customers can look forward to and it has to align with a desire of theirs.

 Without a finish line (or multiple finish lines) for customers to cross, they will lose interest.
 For instance, the car wash study had “a free car wash” as the end-goal for those involved; that was the reward they would be receiving.
-I’ve seen many subscription services instead offer price discounts or an upgraded account (such as additional storage or more features) to serve as a desirable goal.
+Many subscription services instead offer price discounts or an upgraded account (such as additional storage or more features) to serve as a desirable goal.

 Step #2 — Decide how customers will make progress

-You should know from our recent article on gamification that we feel this is the step many companies have the potential to get very wrong.
+As our article on gamification discussed, this is the step many companies have the potential to get very wrong.
 You have to be careful about choosing which behavior you want to reward.

 Purchasing more items makes perfect sense for progression and applies widely to many industries, but when some online companies try to force product use as the action they end up creating misaligned motivations with their customers.

 To continue with our carwash example, the “action” customers are taking is simply the purchase of an individual car wash.
 If your product is subscription based, you can get more creative and have a new customer referral be the end-goal, such as how Dropbox rewards their users via their refer a friend program.

 This doesn’t hinder their usage of the product and encourages them to promote it to be rewarded, a win-win for both the customer and the business.